ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Privacy Considerations

-An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
-When a DTLS session between C and RS already exists, more detailed information may be included with an error response to provide C with sufficient information to react on that particular error.
+An unprotected response to an unauthorized request may disclose information about the resource server and/or its existing relationship with the client.
+It is advisable to include as little information as possible in an unencrypted response.
+When a DTLS session between the client and the resource server already exists, more detailed information may be included with an error response to provide the client with sufficient information to react on that particular error.

 Note that some information might still leak after DTLS session is established, due to observable message sizes, the source, and the destination addresses.